Dynamic-Structures-and-Materials/motorDSM/README.md

 Running the example IOC
 -------------------------------------------------

-To run the example IOC, build the packages listed below, then:
+To run the example IOC configured above:

 1. Follow the steps in "Configuring the system for attached controllers" below.

-2. Set the "EPICS_CA_ADDR_LIST" environment variable to include the IP address of the server.
-If it's running on the same computer, you can use the loopback IP address.
-`$ export EPICS_CA_ADDR_LIST='127.0.0.1'`

 3. In the ``iocs/dsmIOC/iocBoot/iocDsm`` directory, run
 `$ ../../bin/linux-x86_64/dsm st.cmd.md90`
 for one attached MD-90 controller, or
 `$ ../../bin/linux-x86_64/dsm st.cmd.md90.multi`
-for eight attached MD-90 controllers.
-Edit this file to use more than one unit; simply comment out the ones you don't need.
+for multiple attached MD-90 controllers.
+This is set up for eight controllers, so add or remove lines as appropriate if using a different number.

-4. Test using the `caget` and `caput` arguments as described in the "Example usage" section below.
+4. Test using the `caget` and `caput` programs from the `epics-base` package as described in the "Example usage" section below.

 -------------------------------------------------
 Example usage
 -------------------------------------------------

-After building, run the example IOC described at the top of this section in one terminal window.
+1. After building, run the example IOC described above in one terminal window.

-Open another terminal window and navigate to [EPICS install directory]/epics-base/bin/linux-x86_64/ (or wherever you built EPICS base.
+2. Open another terminal window on either the same computer as the IOC or another computer on the LAN and navigate to `[EPICS install directory]/epics-base/bin/linux-x86_64/` (or wherever you built EPICS base).
+You could alternatively add this directory to your PATH.

+3. Set the "EPICS_CA_ADDR_LIST" environment variable to include the IP address of the server.
+If it's running on the same computer, you can use the loopback IP address:
+`$ export EPICS_CA_ADDR_LIST='127.0.0.1'`

-Use the commands `caget` and `caput` to read and set process variables, respectively.
+4. Use the `caget` and `caput` programs to read and set process variables, respectively.

-For example, to get the current position, use:
+For example, to get the current position (in encoder counts of 10 nm), use:
 `$ ./caget DSM:m0.REP`
 This reads the REP variable, which is the "Raw Encoder Position".
 Additionally, change `m0` to `m1`, `m2`, etc. to read the values from other motors when running more than one.

 Homing the motor (must be done before you can issue position commands):
-`$ ./caput DSM:m0.HOMF 1			#Begins homing sequence in the forward direction`
+`$ ./caput DSM:m0.HOMF 1`
+This starts the homing sequence in the forward direction.
+Alternatively, for homing starting in the reverse direction:
-or
-`$ ./caput DSM:m0.HOMR 1			#Begins homing sequence in the reverse direction`
+`$ ./caput DSM:m0.HOMR 1`

 Moving to a position target:
-`$ ./caput DSM:m0.VAL 2.345		#Moves to 2.345 mm`
+`$ ./caput DSM:m0.VAL 2.345`
+This moves the motor to 2.345 mm.

 Setting a velocity target:
+`$ ./caput DSM:m0.VELO 0.5`
-`./caput DSM:m0.VELO 0.5		#Sets velocity target to 0.5 mm/s`
-(Note that velocity targets are appropriate only.
+This sets the velocity target to 0.5 mm/s.
+(Note that velocity targets are approximate only.
 They adjust the step rate of the motor and are not guaranteed to be exact.)

 A note aboue velocity targets
 -----------------------------